SunidhiHere/End-To-End-Recommendation-System/README.md

 Recommendation Engine: Combined similarity-based techniques and user preference analysis to create an efficient recommendation system capable of suggesting relevant anime titles based on historical user ratings.

 ## Model Evaluation
+The recommendation system was evaluated by analyzing the relevance and similarity of the anime titles suggested to users.
+Recommendations generated through Collaborative Filtering and Cosine Similarity were manually validated to ensure that the suggested anime shared comparable genres, themes, and user rating patterns with the selected anime.
+Similarity scores were examined to measure how closely related the recommended anime were to the input title.
+Higher similarity values indicated stronger relationships between anime, resulting in more accurate and meaningful recommendations.
+The user-anime interaction matrix was assessed to verify that user preferences were effectively captured and utilized during recommendation generation.
+This ensured that the model leveraged historical rating behavior to identify hidden patterns and viewing preferences.
+Recommendation quality was further evaluated by testing multiple anime titles across different genres and comparing the suggested results with known popular and related anime.
+The generated recommendations demonstrated strong consistency and relevance, indicating that the model successfully identified similar anime based on user rating trends.
+Overall, the recommendation engine achieved effective performance in delivering personalized and relevant anime suggestions, showcasing the practical application of similarity-based recommendation techniques in entertainment and content recommendation systems.

 ## Recommendation System
 The recommendation engine suggests anime based on user interests and similarity patterns.
 Methodology